josedbaez/josedbaez.github.io/source/_posts/sitecore-dynamics-connector.md

 <a name="assembly-error">If you get an error like:</a> `Could not load file or assembly 'Microsoft.Xrm.Sdk, Version=7.0.0.0...`

-You need to add the following dependency assembly to your web.config (This has been reported to sitecore support and the official docummentation will get amended).
+You need to add the following dependency assembly to your web.config (This has been reported to sitecore support and the official documentation will get amended).

 ~~~~ xml
 <dependentAssembly>